Is Jordan Safe To Travel as a Woman? Yup.

 2. Be Mindful of Jordan’s Border Areas

 With the conflict in neighboring countries like Syria and Iraq, it’s best to stick around Jordan’s interior or Southern regions.
-Instead of scoping out border zones, visit Petra via the Desert Highway or take a road trip to the Jordan Valley to float in the Dead Sea.
+Instead of scoping out border zones, visit the Wadi Rum desert and Petra via the Desert Highway or take a road trip to the Jordan Valley to float in the Dead Sea.
 Though you’ll be venturing through the West Bank, most rental cars give you the “okay” to trek here.

 3. Take Caution While Driving